 - 9.4.1.
-Pooling of sample aliquots is performed in a biological safety cabinet.
+Pooling of accepted samples is performed in a biological safety cabinet. - 9.4.1.1.
 Prior to pooling, place all supplies needed for pooling in the biological safety cabinet, close the sash, and UV disinfect the cabinet for 15 minutes. - 9.4.2.
 When the samples arrive, the containers are disinfected using either Envirocide[®], 10% bleach, or a minimum concentration of 70% ethanol prior to placing them in the biosafety cabinet. - 9.4.3.
 Aseptically add 20 doses from the same production date/lot number to a sterile, labeled, vessel that has been tared, and record the weight on the sterile vessel. - 9.4.3.1.
-Pool doses from each of the containers submitted for the lot of product being analyzed. - 9.4.3.2.
-If 20 doses are not available, record the number of doses (e.g., LEB-RS-603A).

-- 9.4.3.3.
-Occasionally a sample matrix is too viscous to accurately batch 20 doses.
+Occasionally a RO will provide a dispensing tool (i.e. syringe) with the product.
+Use the provided dispensing tool to pool the doses. - 9.4.3.2.
+Pool doses from each of the containers submitted for the lot of product being analyzed. - 9.4.3.3.
+Occasionally a sample matrix is too viscous to accurately pool 20 doses.
 In this instance, more than 20 doses can be pooled to ensure there are enough doses for analysis. - 9.4.4.
-On the Medical Marijuana Sample Preparation Log (e.g., LEB-RS-603A) record the sample accession number, sample type, dose amount, combined pool weight, analyst initials, and date. - 9.4.4.1.
-If the viscosity of the pooled doses will require the addition of isopropyl myristate prior to dilution, check the corresponding box. - 9.4.5.
-Determine the number of number of doses that have been pooled and record it on the Medical Marijuana Sample Preparation Log (e.g., LEB-RS-603A). - 9.4.5.1.
-If the number of doses is less than or more than 20, the number of doses batched is calculated by dividing the total weight or volume by the weight or volume of one dose. - 9.4.5.1.1.
-For example, if one dose of a product is 4.5 mg, and the weight of the pooled product is 99 mg, 99/4.5 = 22 doses. - 9.4.6.
-Determine the volume of the diluted aliquot and record it on the Medical Marijuana Sample Preparation Log (e.g., LEB-RS-603A). - 9.4.6.1.
-The diluted aliquot is typically a 1:10 dilution of a single dose in PBST and is calculated by multiplying the weight/volume of one dose by 10. - 9.4.6.1.1.
-For example, if one dose of a product is 4.5mg, 4.5mg x $10 = 45\mu$ Ls of diluted aliquot. - 9.4.6.2.
-Occasionally a product will require more than a 1:10 dilution to allow for accurate dispensing for sample analyses.
-See the Medical Marijuana Sample Types and Preparation Instructions (e.g., LEB-AP-603C). - 9.4.6.3.
-One diluted aliquot is used in each of the subsequent analyses. - 9.4.7.
-Once 20 doses have been pooled, either 10 or 15 doses are removed for the subsequent analyses according to sections 9.5.-9.6. and the remaining doses are archived according to section 9.8. - 9.4.7.1.
-The number of doses needed for analysis depends on if there are corresponding matrix spikes.
-See LEB-AP-603A for a summary of sample preparation and analyses set up.
+On the Medical Marijuana Sample Pooling Log (e.g., LEB-RS-603A) record the sample accession number, sample type, dose amount, combined pool weight, analyst initials, and date.
+Confirm the dose amount with the incoming paperwork, and check the box verifying the dose amount on the Medical Marijuana Sample Pooling Log (e.g., LEB-RS-603A). - 9.4.5.
+If the viscosity of the pooled doses will require the addition of isopropyl myristate prior to dilution (see section 9.6), check the corresponding box on the Medical Marijuana Sample Pooling Log (e.g., LEB-RS-603A). - 9.4.6.
+Record the number of number of doses that have been pooled on the Medical Marijuana Sample Pooling Log (e.g., LEB-RS-603A). - 9.4.6.1.
+If the number of doses is less than or more than 20, the number of doses pooled is calculated by dividing the total weight or volume by the weight or volume of one dose. - 9.4.6.1.1.
+For example, if one dose of a product is 4.5 mg, and the weight of the pooled product is 99 mg, 99/4.5 = 22 doses. - 9.4.7.
+Once 20 doses have been pooled, the combined pool is stored refrigerated in a double locked box until analysis (see section 9.9.).

+ANDREW M. CUOMO Governor